 Indonesia’s international borders are now partially open to foreign visitors, this has been in effect since 15 September 2021.
 Whilst still limited to a handful of countries, with tight entry regulations, international entry into the country is permitted.
-Furthermore, the Bali International Airport is set to open for foreign visitors from 14 October 2021.
+Furthermore, Bali’s Ngurah Rai International Airport has opened to foreign visitors from 14 October 2021.

-Here’s what you need to know on entering Indonesia and also Bali’s International Airport opening.
+Here’s what you need to know on entering Indonesia and also Bali’s International Airport.